 2014 through 2016 were years of re-forming and re-shaping the ministry, as well as addressing interior and exterior maintenance needs.
 During this time a directing board was formed and a new legal foundation established, as well as needed remodeling and maintenance being completed on the property.
 The kitchens and main bathrooms in each of the four houses have been remodeled, houses have been re-painted where needed, and furniture has been re-upholstered and otherwise repaired.

 In 2017 we re-opened the houses to provide housing and emotional & spiritual support for mothers of children hospitalized in Santiago children’s hospitals.
 Our ministry site focus shifted to mothers/fathers in need of refuge and help in times of their children’s medical needs.
 The children come to Santiago from others parts of Chile to be treated for bad burns, cancer, and other long-term treatments or for organ transplants.
-This is an important ministry to mothers, as roughly 75% of Chileans consider themselves Catholic and 90% of them know only “that Mary is who you pray to by way of her statue.
+This is an important ministry to mothers, as roughly 75% of Chileans consider themselves Catholic and 90% of them know only “that Mary is who you pray to” by way of her statue.
 Their faith is in her is real, but Jesus is not in the picture, so to speak.
 We pray with them to the Real God, who loves them and is with them.
 In Spanish, this type of residence housing is known as a “Casa de acogida” (house of refuge & support).

-We received our first mother in November of 2017, pictured here with Ellier & Andrea (our director in 2017) and Ross & Raquel (they lived in one of the four minsitry property houses, with Raquel being responsible for attending to the needs of those who arrive).
+We received our first mother in November of 2017, pictured here with Ellier & Andrea (our director in 2017) and Ross & Raquel (they lived at that time in one of the four ministry property houses, with Raquel being responsible for attending to the needs of those who arrive).

-2018 Raquel and Janine visit hospitals to open up more opportunities to help mothers and fathers in need as they come to and visit Santiago to be near their sick child.
-We continue to assess the need for a new director of the work.
+2018 Raquel and Janine visited hospitals to open up more opportunities to help mothers and fathers in need as they come to Santiago to be near and with their sick child.
+We continued to assess the need for a new director of the work.

 This is especially significant in light of abortion becoming legal in the country in certain circumstances and the political push to make it even more accessible in all cases.
 Here is a link to our interview with Kathy Anderson, president of APEM: https://youtu.be/yGk-bZV9-34

-In addition to general counselling, special counselling of post-abortion women, and being a source of connection to birthing options including adoptions and foster families, they also hope to purchase ultra-sound equipment in 2019 with which they can give pregnant women more specific information.
+In addition to general counselling, special counselling of post-abortion women, and being a source of connection to birthing options including adoptions and foster families, they were able to purchase ultra-sound equipment in 2019 with which they can give pregnant women more specific information.